3D Object Classification and Biomass Analysis in Agriculture: Precision Through Digital Twins

 Introduction

-Artificial intelligence is transforming agriculture—now in 3D.
+Artificial intelligence is transforming agriculture — now in 3D.
 While many AI applications have traditionally relied on 2D data such as satellite imagery, 3D point cloud classification is rapidly gaining attention.
-This technology opens up entirely new possibilities for capturing and analyzing agricultural structures with remarkable precision.
+This technology opens up entirely new possibilities for capturing and analysing agricultural structures with remarkable precision.
 Thanks to modern drones, scanners, and mobile devices, creating 3D scans is now easier and more cost-effective than ever, significantly advancing their use in agronomy.
-One particularly exciting application is the quantification of biomass—a key metric for growth, yield, and plant health.
-With rising demands for sustainability, resource efficiency, and climate resilience, 3D analysis offers farmers a major leap forward in innovation.

 Digital Twins in Agriculture

 What makes this approach unique is that a digital twin goes beyond simple visual representation.
-It integrates multiple data sources such as weather conditions, soil properties, or spraying protocols to create a comprehensive picture of a plant’s health and growth.
-This fusion of data enables precise biomass calculations and supports data-driven optimization of agricultural processes.
+It integrates multiple data sources such as weather conditions, soil properties, or spraying protocols to create a comprehensive picture of a plant's health and growth.
+This fusion of data enables precise biomass calculations and supports data-driven optimisation of agricultural processes.

 Use Case: Biomass Quantification in Fruit Trees

 A concrete example of 3D object classification in practice is the quantification of biomass in fruit trees.
-This method delivers detailed insights into plant growth by capturing and analyzing structural components like branches, leaves, and fruits separately.
+This method delivers detailed insights into plant growth by capturing and analysing structural components like branches, leaves, and fruits separately.

 Capturing the Tree as a Digital Twin